Mrst12/shop-app/README.md

     - IDE used to code the application.
 - Heroku
     - Used to deploy the application.
+- Pep8 online python checker
+    - used for checking validation of my code.
 ## Testing
 ### Testing user stories
 ### Known bugs